SONA0007/Intern-iauro/Task-management-Complete/task-management-system-e2e/README.md

   - The **Uncaught TypeError** occurred because the remote module failed to load.
 - **Solution**:
   - Verified the remote app was running and serving the `remoteEntry.js` file.
+  - Most importantly you to run the build command of script from package.json file
   - Used `React.lazy` and `Suspense` to handle dynamic imports gracefully:
     ```javascript
     <Suspense fallback={<div>Loading Login...</div>}>